tomahawk-jupiter/odin-mock-wpage/README.md

 The picture shows a header, four main sections containing multiple elements each and a footer.

-I will focus on one section at a time, doing the html then the css, I might need to add extra html containers while doing the layout.
+I will focus on one section at a time, doing the html then the css.
+(I added extra html containers while doing the layout).

 I will use flexbox to achieve the desired layout then add margin and padding to touch it up.